Shipping tycoon makes rare political foray in Greek port town

 “OUT OF THE SHADOWS”

-Marinakis’s decision to run in Piraeus was announced a few days before the privatisation agency received initial bids for a majority stake in the city’s port authority OLP.
+Marinakis’s decision to run in Piraeus was announced a few days before the privatization agency received initial bids for a majority stake in the city’s port authority OLP.

 He and other local shipowners strongly oppose the sale, which has drawn the interest of China’s Cosco and five other suitors.
 Piraeus’s mayor has a seat on OLP’s board.